 Often your doctor will have an idea if the healthcare you need is likely to require this extra step.
 However, since your doctor cannot possibly keep up with all the plan details for all their patients, it’s a good idea for you to look out for these possible scenarios.
 Asking your insurer and your doctor if a prior authorization is necessary is always a good idea.

 An approved pre-authorization is not a guarantee of payment, but it is a good indication of your health plan’s intentions to pay for the service or medication.
 As well, if you do have an approved preauthorization, your insurance is not promising that they will pay 100% of the costs.
-You are still responsible for your share as you would a normal service or medication, including any co-payments or coinsurance set forth by your plan’s design.
+You are still responsible for your share of the cost, as you would any service or medication, including any co-payments or coinsurance set forth by your health plan’s design.